meflyup/xnat-vagrant/README.md

 XNAT Vagrant
 ==============================

+This is the primary release repository for the [XNAT](http://www.xnat.org) Vagrant project.
+You may find a more up-to-date version of this project on the corresponding [xnat-vagrant Bitbucket repository](https://bitbucket.org/xnatdev/xnat-vagrant), but you may also find a more __unstable__ version there as well.
+Updates will be pushed to this repository as they are tested and verified by the XNAT development team.

 ## Note

 On Windows, due to the way Git handles line endings (by default) when cloning, you will need to make